claus-codes/tutorials/README.md

   console.log('Goose') // "Goose"
 }
 ```
 Conditional operations can be composed like chains of options with no upper limit on complexity.
 Both `else` and `else if` are entirely optional.

-The comparison of `4 > 3` evaluates as `Boolean` value `true`, so logging `'Great success!'` is always executed while the code in the `else if` and `else`-blocks are never executed.
+As the `if` and `else if` conditions evaluate as false, the `else`-block is executed.

-### Recap
+### Summary
 - [`Boolean` values](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)
 - [Euquality comparisons and sameness](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness)
 - [Logical operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#logical_operators)